zakimjz/zakimjz.github.io/pages/courses/algorithms/hw2.md

 Compare the two methods in terms of running time on $d$ digit numbers (in base 10), for $d=100, 1000, 10000$.
-Try larger values if you can (or smaller values if the code takes to much time).
+Try larger values if you can (or smaller values if the code takes too much time).
 List the average running time of the two methods as a function of $d$ on random pairs of $d$ digit numbers.
 You can generate random $d$ digit integers using the python **random** library (e.g., using *randint*).